AriFordsham/GHCWiki/status/ghc-6.12.md

 # Plans for GHC 6.10

 We expect to release GHC 6.10 around ICFP 2008.

+- **Release candidate: Friday 19th September 2008.**

 Here are the big items that we hope to include, along with who is primarily responsible for delivering these promises.

 ## Things that are done already